pbamotra/website/content/wiki/fast-link-loading.md

 title: Fast link loading
 ---

-Using a simple [JavaScript] snippet you can make navigation of static sites feel almost instant.
+Using a simple [JavaScript] snippet you can make navigation of static sites feel almost instant by using the [`prerender`][prerender] tag.

 I talk about this a little bit in [a blog post][bfss] about building this site (at least it's Zola incarnation).